nelmio/alice/doc/customizing-data-generation.md

 As you see in the last line, you can also pass arguments to those just as if you were calling a function.

+### Random data

+The underlying [Faker][1] library is using a [seed for its data generators][2] which if set (this is the default) will ensure you will get the same data between two loadings.

+If you wish to generate different data on each loading, you can reset the seed by overriding the `getSeed()` method when using the `NativeLoader` or the the parameter `nelmio_alice.seed` if you are using Symfony.

 ### Localized Fake Data